naim195/timetable-generator/README.md

 - React
 - Material-UI
-- TrieSearch (for efficient searching)
+- Trie-Search (for efficient searching)
 - JSON (for storing course and timetable data)

 ---